pi-kei/blender-pulsing-particle-emission/README.md

 - **Change Seed** Sets seed to a different value for every created particle system.
 - **Custom Property Name** Name of the custom property of particle settings to be controlled by f-curve below.
 Property have to be created before.
 Leave it empty if you don't need custom property.
 - **F-curve** F-curve to set particle settings custom property for every created particle system.
 F-curve will be evaluated at a Frame Start for created particle system and this value will be used as a value of a custom property.
 Leave it empty if you don't want this behavior.
+- **Set Non-Custom Properties** Takes value from a custom property of particle system settings and copies it to a non-custom property with the same name.
+This allows you to change properties like `count` (total number of particles) per pulse which is not animatable otherwise.
+Doesn't do anything if Custom Property Name and F-curve omitted.
+To get non-custom property name quickly you can right click on the setting and select Copy Data Path.

 ## Additional notes about custom property and f-curve